Conductivity (electrolytic): Units

-The conversion of conductivity to the total dissolved solids depends on the chemical composition of the sample and can vary between 0.54 and 0.96.
+The conversion of conductivity (in μS/cm) to the total dissolved solids (in mg/kg) depends on the chemical composition of the sample and can vary between 0.54 and 0.96.
 Typically, the conversion is done assuming that the solid is sodium chloride; 1 μS/cm is then equivalent to about 0.64 mg of NaCl per kg of water.

-Molar conductivity has the SI unit S m2 mol−1.
-Older publications use the unit Ω−1 cm2 mol−1.
+Molar conductivity has the SI unit S⋅m2⋅mol−1.
+Older publications use the unit Ω−1⋅cm2⋅mol−1.

 Measurement

 The electrical conductivity of a solution of an electrolyte is measured by determining the resistance of the solution between two flat or cylindrical electrodes separated by a fixed distance.
 An alternating voltage is generally used in order to minimize water electrolysis.
 The resistance is measured by a conductivity meter.
 Typical frequencies used are in the range 1–3 kHz.
 The dependence on the frequency is usually small, but may become appreciable at very high frequencies, an effect known as the Debye–Falkenhagen effect.

 A wide variety of instrumentation is commercially available.
-Most commonly, two types of electrode sensors are used, electrode-based sensors and inductive sensors.
-Electrode sensors with a static design are suitable for low and moderate conductivities, and exist in various types, having either two or four electrodes, where electrodes can be arrange oppositely, flat or in a cylinder.
+Most commonly, two types of electrode sensors are used: electrode-based sensors and inductive sensors.
+Electrode sensors with a static design are suitable for low and moderate conductivities and exist in various types, having either two or four electrodes, where electrodes can be arranged oppositely, flat or in a cylinder.
 Electrode cells with a flexible design, where the distance between two oppositely arranged electrodes can be varied, offer high accuracy and can also be used for the measurement of highly conductive media.
 Inductive sensors are suitable for harsh chemical conditions but require larger sample volumes than electrode sensors.
 Conductivity sensors are typically calibrated with KCl solutions of known conductivity.
-Electrolytic conductivity is highly temperature dependent but many commercial systems offer automatic temperature correction.
+Electrolytic conductivity is highly temperature-dependent, but many commercial systems offer automatic temperature correction.
 Tables of reference conductivities are available for many common solutions.